BuildFarBox/FarBox-Doc/docs/4 Advanced  API/5 other gateways.markdown

 ## HTTP Response Headers

-> The response from FarBox has some speical headers.
+> The response from FarBox has some special headers.

 | Name | Description  |
 | ----- | ---- |